How do Poetry from different Cultures match and mix?

 The Ancient Greeks

-Much like Gilgamesh, there are a couple of similarly structured epic poems that introduced a lot of the tropes and narrative choices that modern writers make when putting together their stories and poems.
+Much like Gilgamesh, there are a couple of similarly structured epic poems that introduce a lot of the tropes and narrative choices that modern writers make when putting together their stories and poems.
 Both attributed to Homer the most famous of these poems are the Iliad and the Odyssey.
 Vast, sprawling tales of war and adventure and both heavily rooted in the teachings and philosophical ideas of Greek mythology.
 And while these are definitely influential, significant works, perhaps the most interesting thing to come out of Ancient Greece as far as poetry is concerned is a singular work by the philosopher Aristotle, which is actually titled ‘The Poetics’.
 This work came derived from Aristotle’s analysis of Greek tragedy plays that he would have seen in the theater, most notably Oedipus Rex by Sophocles, and the works of Aeschylus and Euripides too.

 The poetics state that a work of poetry or theater is generally made up of six parts: